nickgerace/nickgerace.dev/_posts/2020-06-07-action-and-experience.md

 Headlights rounded the corner and the slowest moving police car I had ever seen began to approach us.
 Two officers stared into the faces of my friends and our conversation came to a halt.
+This was one of the longer minutes I've felt in my life.
+I could feel stares traded.

-It was only after this had happened that I realized I was out of the streetlight's rays.
+It was only after this had happened that I realized I was in the dark, and outside of the streetlight's rays.
-I stepped forward to get a clearer look at what was happening.
+I stepped forward, into those rays, to get a clearer look at what was happening.

 The two officers looked at me, now underneath the streetlight, and then the vehicle sped up.
 The car left the neighborhood; thrice the speed that it came.

 I asked the group why they just... left.
-The group burst out laughing and said "you are White".
+The group burst out laughing and said "you are white".

+Only stares were exchanged.
+"Nothing" else happened.

 I don't talk about this story often because I rarely thought there would be a time or place.
-Would other White people believe me?
+Would other people believe me?
 Would they believe that this was racially motivated?
 I was never really sure.

 I bring this story up now to help reaffirm that the Black **experience** is *beautiful* and *real*, but also demands change.
-It's something that many have only just witnessed for the first time.
+It's something that many have only recently witnessed for the first time.

-Sure, there's [intersectionality](https://en.wikipedia.org/wiki/Intersectionality) in my personal, White **experience**.
+Sure, there's [intersectionality](https://en.wikipedia.org/wiki/Intersectionality) in my personal **experience**.
-I've been called "terrorist" and "Mexican" several times in my youth (I guess Italian, Pakistani, a large European mix, and a summer tan will do that), but this post isn't about me or those with similar **experiences**.
+I'm not always fully "white passing" with an Italian, Pakistani, and largely European family background, but this post isn't about me or those with similar **experiences**.
-The point: I will *never* **experience** the injustice that Black people *uniquely* do.
+The point is that I will *never* **experience** the injustices that Black people *uniquely* do.

 I ask that my fellow software engineers, and their employers, recognize that while all **experiences** are different, we must do our part to ensure the Black **experience** finds justice.
 I'm naturally optimistic, and I know we can do this.